dword1511/capttery/README.md

 The `showcase_power` folder contains [Monsoon Power Monitor](https://www.msoon.com/lvpm-software-download) screenshot for both showcase applications.
 See the upper-right corner for statistics.
 Original trace were not preserved.

+The `spice` folder contains LTSpice schematics for TX and RX circuit-level simulations.
+The schematics contain brief instructions, while the detailed versions are under preparation.